ChukwumaA/Kika/README.md

 ### Users can :

 - Register
 - Login
-- Make posts
-- See their profile

 ## Usage

-Add ".env" file to "/src/config/" and update the values/settings to your own, check "/src/config/sample_env.txt" for sample
+- Add "config.env" file to "/src/config/" folder and update the values to your own
+- Check "/src/config/envSample.txt" for sample

 ## Install Dependencies